 If the TSC Traffic Characteristics IE is included in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, take into account the corresponding information received in the TSC Traffic Characteristics IE.

 For each QoS flow whose DRB has been successfully established and the QoS Monitoring Request IE was included in the QoS Flow Level QoS Parameters IE contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall store this information, and, if supported, perform delay measurement and QoS monitoring, as specified in TS 23.501 [20].
-If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall store this information, and, if supported, use it for RAN part delay reporting.If the BEARER CONTEXT SETUP REQUEST message contains the NPN Context Information IE the gNB-CU-UP shall, if supported, take it into account when allocating UP resources for the bearer context.
+If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall store this information, and, if supported, use it for RAN part delay reporting.

+For each QoS flow whose DRB has been successfully established in the gNB-CU-UP, if the ECN Marking or Congestion Information Request IE is included in the PDU Session Resource To Setup List IE contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, use it accordingly for the specific QoS flow.

+If the BEARER CONTEXT SETUP REQUEST message contains the NPN Context Information IE the gNB-CU-UP shall, if supported, take it into account when allocating UP resources for the bearer context.

 For each requested DRB, if the EHC Parameters IE is included in the PDCP Configuration IE, the gNB-CU-CP shall, if supported, also include ROHC Parameters IE in the PDCP Configuration IE in the BEARER CONTEXT SETUP REQUEST message, to enable the gNB-CU-UP to perform appropriate header compression.